realvnc-labs/tacoscript/docs/functions/pkg/README.md

 Version of the package to be installed.
 If ommitted, the tacoscript will install the latest default version.

+### manager

+[string] type, optional

+Package manager to be used for dependency management.
+Currently, tacoscript supports following package managers:
+#### Linux
+- apt
+- apt-get
+- yum
+- dnf
+#### Windows
+- choco
+- winget
+#### MacOS
+- brew

+Please note, you should be careful when specifying a package manager explicitly, e.g. `apt` cannot be executed under Fedora, so it will fail there.
+But if you don't specify it explicitly, tacoscript will execute `yum`, since it detects it to be available there.

 ### refresh

 [bool] type, optional

 If true, the tacoscript will update list of available packages, e.g. execute `apt update` under Ubuntu/Debian OS.

 ## OS Support